matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   not disconnect a really long value can be chosen (approx. 2-10hours).
 The SFU will then only send an action once the user disconnects or looses connection (it could even be a different action for both cases handling them differently on the client)
-  This significantly reduces the amount of calls for the `/future` endpoint since the sfu only needs to ping once per session (per user) and every 2-5hours (instead of every `X` seconds.)
+  This significantly reduces the amount of calls for the `/update_future` endpoint since the SFU only needs to ping once per session (per user) and every 2-5hours (instead of every `X` seconds.)

 ### Self-destructing messages